 With just its name and four simple panes of color, the Microsoft logo demonstrates the brand’s mission, product suite, and corporate identity.

-The new window pane is now the icon used across nearly every product and service the brand offers.
-But there’s more to the design than just an aesthetically pleasing image.
-Let’s break it down.
+2. Window Pane: The new window pane is now the icon used across nearly every product and service the brand offers.

 Breaking Down the Window

-Let’s tackle each of the four color panes and determine what each one represents about this impressive software company.
+Let’s tackle each of the four-color panes and determine what each one represents about this impressive software company.

-Microsoft decided to rebuild the Bing logo with a more modern design.
-It moved toward simplicity and speed as the search engine worked to provide people with a better search experience no matter which device they used.
-While it’s no match for Google, the Bing logo update did help push the platform into today’s modern style sensibilities.
+In 2016, Microsoft moved toward simplicity and speed as the Bing search engine worked to provide people with a better search experience no matter which device they used.

 Bottom Line

 The 2021 logo has been around for more than a decade now, showing its staying power.
-While the logo has changed quite a bit over the years, it has always been a strong face of the brand and reminds us of the two young people with big dreams who decided to change the world.
-If the logo does get another facelift, you can be sure that it’ll continue to evoke the modern, technologically advanced industry it’s a part of.
+While the logo has changed quite a bit over the years, it has always been a strong face of the brand and reminds us that dreaming big can pay off.